 How popular is the baby name Iphigenia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Iphigenia and check out all the blog posts that mention the name Iphigenia.
+Plus, check out all the blog posts that mention the name Iphigenia.

 Boston’s Central Burying Ground was established in 1756, so it’s newer than the other Boston cemeteries I’ve blogged about (King’s Chapel, Granary, and Copp’s Hill).
 Nevertheless, it still contains some pretty interesting names: